Kiyozz/pca-doc/docs/getting-started/configuration.md

 ### Game

+- `game type`: Check the game you're using.
 - `game path`: this is your game folder.
 Mainly, the folder containing the exe of your game.
 - `compiler path`: if you correctly install CK, you'll have a file named `PapyrusCompiler.exe` inside the `{game path}\Papyrus Compiler` folder.
 This is what PCA needs to compile your files.